Rupam-1/AWS-Project1---Visualize-data-with-QuickSight/README.md

   </a>
 </p>

->This repository provides insights into using Amazon QuickSight to analyze data and create visualizations easily.
-In this project, we will be working with a large dataset of Netflix shows and movies to build a dashboard that extracts and presents all the juicy insights.
+Welcome to the AWS-Project1 repository!
+This project demonstrates how to use Amazon QuickSight to analyze and visualize data effectively.
+We'll be working with a substantial dataset of Netflix shows and movies to build a dashboard that uncovers valuable insights.

 ## Contents: